ourarash/nodejs_fullstack/README.md

 - The frontend is a simple web page that takes to numbers: `min_value` and `max_value` and sends it to the backend using HTTP GET request.
 - The backend is a simple NodeJS server that processes the HTTP GET request, reads the parameters `min_value` and `max_value` and generates a random value between these two numbers and returns the result back to the frontend.

+By default frontend listens on port 3000, and backend listens on port 5000.

 # Install NodeJS

 You can install NodeJs from [here](https://nodejs.org/en/download/)